6 Ways to coach the same thing

 - - - - - - - - - - - - - - - -

-6 Direct instruction
+6. Direct instruction

-If you are like me, then is was the method I grew up with.
-Often it’s the preferred method on nearly all the coach education courses I’ve attended.
+Often it’s the preferred method in nearly all the coach education courses I’ve attended.
 It’s all about giving clear instructions that leave the person in no doubt about what is required.
 Break down the information into short bites.
 Each phrase explains exactly what to do.

 Take a look at this post How I learnt to coach backwards

 It may provide you with a different viewpoint of using direct badminton coaching advice.
 I found it challenging and highly effective.
-Hopefully you will too.
+Hopefully, you will too.

-Ensure that all the information you give is effective and makes a difference.
-Are you able to cut out things that are difficult to understand or that cant be implemented by the players.
+Are you able to cut out things that are difficult to understand or that can't be implemented by the players.
 There is a skill in saying 'just enough'.
-What are those essential bits of information that can directly influence the player at that specific time.

 Some people say that this isn’t the most effective method to establish long-term understanding.
-Although, I have met players who prefer to be ‘told’ and would choose this method rather than the 5 points above.
+However, I have met players who prefer to be ‘told’ and would choose this method rather than the 5 points above.

 Understand what is a Must Know, a Should Know and what is a Could Know